damiendevienne/phylter-data/README.md

 ___

-For questions regarding PhylteR, please refer to the dedicated github repository at https://damiendevienne.github.io/phylter
+For questions regarding PhylteR, please refer to the dedicated github repository at https://github.com/damiendevienne/phylter or explore the website of PhylteR (https://damiendevienne.github.io/phylter) containing detailed examples of the use of PhylteR.

 For help or question regarding the files present in this repo, please feel free to open an issue here.